-Recently, there has been some evidence that certain Chinese herbs and other therapies may be helpful for hemangiosarcoma patients, so it's not uncommon to combine Yunnan Baiyao, propranolol, and the Im'Yunity mushroom with traditional chemotherapy.
+Recently, there has been very preliminary evidence that certain Chinese herbs and other therapies may be helpful for hemangiosarcoma patients, so it's not uncommon for some oncologists to combine Yunnan Baiyao and propranolol with traditional chemotherapy.

 There is some evidence that small breed dogs are less likely to have malignant tumors of the spleen, and of those tumors that are malignant, fewer are hemangiosarcoma than in large breed dogs.
 Another study showed similar evidence - dogs weighing less than 27.5 kg (61 pounds) were significantly less likely to be diagnosed with hemangiosarcoma) than dogs weighing greater than 27.5 kg.